 In 1980, Robert Altman was set to film Ragtime, an adaptation of E.L.
 Doctorow's 1975 novel of historical fiction.
 Altman knew of Newman's versatility and wit and recruited him for the score.

 Though Altman was ousted from the production, Randy Newman still made the final cut.
-New director Milos Forman kept him on for the score, which nabbed him an Oscar nomination for both best score and best song, which put him on Hollywood's radar.
+New director Milos Forman kept Newman on for the score, which nabbed Newman an Oscar nomination for both best score and best song, which put him on Hollywood's radar.